 Then the fin slapped down on the water and made a load snapping sound.
 Our guide explained that no one knows the purpose of the fin slap.

-My Maui whale watching video from the Ultimate Whale Watch boat includes a breaching humpback whale, whale songs and sounds, and diving whales.
+My Ultimate Whale Watch video includes a breaching humpback whale, whale songs and sounds, and diving whales.

 Click on the PLAY button in the image below to view the video.